 The inclusion of hobbies and interests on your resume is a puzzle worth solving.
 When approached thoughtfully and strategically, they can set you apart from the competition, providing a well-rounded picture of who you are as a candidate.
 So, go ahead, unveil the enigma, and craft a resume that truly reflects your unique qualities and passions.
 By doing so, you’ll be well on your way to impressing potential employers and landing your dream job.

-Q3.
-How many hobbies should you list on a resume?
+Q: How many hobbies should I list on my resume?